ibrahimelhadeg/blog/source/_posts/bash-essentials.md

 ```

 ## Networking on Command Line

+Networking is a huge concept.
+There are textbooks written on the topic, and therefore, I have no chance of covering everything you need to know relating to networking.
+That said, this section will get into the most common Bash networking utilities that you can use to diagnose network issues on your computer.
+If you are completely new to network concepts, that is completely fine.
+I recommend that you take 12 minutes to watch [this video](https://www.youtube.com/watch?v=PBWhzz_Gn10) which will give you a refresher course on how the internet works.
+It certainly will not make you a networking expert, but will get you familiar enough to understand what these commands in Bash aim to assist us with.

 ## Process Management and System Management

 Process management sounds like an intimidating concept, but for the average bash user, there are only a few things that you will ever have to deal with regarding processes.
 I could list out a bunch of commands here for you, but they will not make any sense unless you understand the sequence that the bash shell (and kernel) takes when a new process is started.
 When your computer starts up, the kernel will call a process called "init", which on a UNIX-based operating system is usually the script called `init` located at `/sbin/init`.
 Once this process has started, all other processes will be started by other processes.
 This does not make a lot of sense starting out, but once you know how a process starts, you will gain clarity into what goes on behind the scenes on your computer.
 A process can start another process (usually the terminal starting a new process as a result of a command typed into it) by first creating a copy of itself, and then executing the new command within that copied process.
 Here is a visual to better explain: